 Leave the designer duds at home and go for a casual skirt, shorts or jeans.
 Top it with a favorite tee and bring along a hoodie or casual cardigan in case it gets chilly.
 Lightweight pieces are best because you will probably be sweaty, and you might get wet on an occasional water ride.
 For cooler weather, definitely pack jeans and a few long-sleeved tops or sweaters.
 Layers are your friends!

-2. Wear shoes that are comfortable but cute.
+2. Bring shoes that are comfortable; change often.

 3. Dress in layers, depending on the weather.